yyasinozboga/Udemig-Stated-Project/README.md

 # Stated

+This project was created by Yasin Özboğa
-This project created compatible with users by used HTML5, CSS3 and JavaScript by Yasin Özboğa
+This project compatible with users was created with HTML5, CSS3 and JavaScript technologies Icons, navbar and sliders were used perfectly for increase experience users

 ## Used Techs